-The following documents must be included with your application:
+The following document must be included with your application:

-- project plan completed on the provided template - most recent audited financial statements for two financial years - Intellectual Property proposed special conditions on the provided template.
+- project plan completed on the provided template - Most recent audited financial statements for two financial years - intellectual property proposed special conditions on the provided template.

 Your supporting documentation should be attached to the application form.
 There will be instructions in the application form to help you.
 Only attach the documents you have been asked to include.